telerik/blazor-docs/components/scheduler/views/week.md

 slug: scheduler-views-week
 tags: telerik,blazor,scheduler,view,week
 published: True
-position: 3
+position: 2
 ---

 # Week View

 The Week view of the scheduler shows the entire week to the user.
+Also the Week view can be configured to display the events that are [grouped by resource]({%slug scheduler-resource-grouping%})

 The `Date` parameter of the scheduler controls which week is displayed.
 The first day depends on the current culture's `FirstDayOfWeek`.